theycallmeswift/forgery/README.md

 `Forgery.Factory` is a JSON fixtures library for Node.js.
 It is usful for stubbing out API responses and creating JSON unique JSON objects for testing.

+### Setup and Usage

+Forgery's Factory functionality is heavily inspired by [Factory Girl](https://github.com/thoughtbot/factory_girl).
+In order to use it, all you have to do is require it and define some factories.
+For example:

+    var Factory = require('forgery').Factory;

+    Factory.define('MyFactory', {
+      "foo": "bar",
+    });

+    ... etc ...

+Now when ever you need to create a new factory, you have access to it through the `Factory` method:

+    Factory('MyFactory')
+    //=> { id: '9e55f9ad9411aea49d554ae4e0b5c306', foo:'bar' }

+We can also easily override the default attributes by passing in an options hash as a second parameter.

+    Factory('MyFactory', { foo: 'tab' })
+    //=> { id: '9e55f9ad9411aea49d554ae4e0b5c306', foo:'tab' }

 ## An initial Warning

 __WARNING__: Forgery is under heavy development and will not be subject to